ranchor/system-design/problems/unique_id_generator.md

-# Unique ID Generator

 ## Problem Statement
 Design a system to generate unique IDs in a distributed environment, ensuring that the IDs are globally unique across all nodes and can be generated at a high throughput rate.

 ## Requirements

 ### Functional Requirements
-* **Uniqueness**: Each time the ID generator is called, it returns a key that is unique across all node points for the system.
+- **Uniqueness**: Each time the ID generator is called, it returns a key that is unique across all nodes for the system.
-* **Sequencing**: IDs mush be sortable or sequenced.
-The ID has a timestamp.
-A timestamp allows the user to order the entries according to the time they were created.
+- **Sequencing**: IDs must be sortable or sequenced.
+The ID has a timestamp, allowing users to order entries according to the time they were created.
-* **Predictability**: IDs can be sequential or random based on the use case.
+- **Predictability**: IDs can be sequential or random based on the use case.

 ### Non-Functional Requirements
-* **Availability**: Since multiple events happen even at the level of nanoseconds, our system should generate IDs for all the events that occur.
+- **Availability**: The system should generate IDs for all events that occur, even at nanosecond levels.
-* **Scalability**: Generate at least a billion unique IDs per day.
+- **Scalability**: Generate at least a billion unique IDs per day.
-* **Latency**:  Happens in real-time with minimal latency.
+- **Latency**: ID generation should occur in real-time with minimal latency.
-* **Security**: Encryption at rest (in data store), encryption in transist using https
+- **Security**: Encryption at rest (in data store), encryption in transit using HTTPS.
-* **Observability**:  Metrics, monitors, alarms, tracing, logging
+- **Observability**: Metrics, monitors, alarms, tracing, logging.

 ## Back of Envelope Estimations/Capacity Estimation & Constraints
 * **Assumptions**: